Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 This is a good way to get the queenside rook going, if you're not interested in queenside castling.

+#### Meadow hay trap

+1. a4 e5
+2. Ra3 d6

+As soon as I saw that Black king's pawn forward, I thought I had an opportunity for an early check with my rook.
+But foreseeing that, my opponent prepares a pawn to capture my rook, so I had to make other plans.
+I still won the game.

 ### Queenside knight's pawn: Polish opening

 1. b4